Dialpad Meetings

-Dialpad Meetings is a cloud-based video conferencing system from Dialpad, a privately held company in San Francisco, California.
+Dialpad Meetings (formerly UberConference) is a cloud-based video conferencing system from Dialpad, a privately held company in San Francisco, California.
 The company, formerly known as Firespotter Labs, was co-founded by Craig Walker one year after he was the first Entrepreneur-in-Residence at Google Ventures.
-Prior to the launch of UberConference, Firespotter launched a restaurant seating application called NoshList.

 History

 UberConference was launched in May 2012 at TechCrunch Disrupt, the annual trade conference run by technology news source TechCrunch.
 UberConference was chosen as the best new product from a group of 30 startup entrants.